salrashid123/gcp_tokendistributor/README.md

 >> this step is really important <<<

 `TF_VAR_ts_provisioner` is the email/serviceAccount that will run the provisioning application.
 This is needed so that Bob can allow the provisioning application to read the GCE metadata.
+For example, if Alice herself is running the privisoning app, it'd be `export TF_VAR_ts_provisioner=alice@domain.com`

 ```bash
 export TF_VAR_ts_service_account=<value given by Alice>